nextstrain/nextclade/docs/dev/developer-guide.md

    The production build does not have automatic rebuild and reload.
 You need to do full rebuild on every code change - both the WebAssembly module and then the web app.

-   The `yarn prod:serve` command runs Express underneath and it is just an example of a simple (also slow and insecure) local file web server.
+   The `bun prod:serve` command runs a simple static file web server.
 But the produced files can be served using any static file web server (Apache, Nginx, Caddy, Express, etc.), static file hosting services, or cloud services (AWS S3, Vercel, GitHub Pages, etc.).
 The official deployment uses AWS S3 + Cloudfront.

 ### Internationalization (translation)